jellieware/brainwave-entrainment/README.md

 <br><br>

 <br><br>
-This script will generate a babbling brook.
+This script will generate synthetic rain.
 Use headphones with caution!
 Press "ctrl-c" at any time to exit.
 <br><br>
 *Note: No Audio files are used, all the sounds are synthetic and random.
 <br><br>
-Compile with: "gcc -O3 babbling.c -o brook -lasound -lm"
+Compile with: "gcc -O3 rain.c -o rain -lasound -lm"
 <br><br>
 Thank you!